Gemini vs Copilot for Business: Google Workspace or Microsoft 365?

 - Usually no. Test AI inside your current suite first.
 Switching suites creates training, migration, permission, and support costs.

 - They help inside their suites.
-Full workflow automation often needs Zapier, Make, Power Automate, n8n, APIs, or a custom build.
+Full workflow automation often needs Zapier, Make, Power Automate, n8n, application programming interfaces (APIs), or a custom build.

 - Start with meeting summaries, email drafts, document summaries, spreadsheet help, and internal search for high-usage roles.